bluefeet/GIS-Distance/README.md

 my $gis = GIS::Distance->new( $formula );
 ```

-When you call `GIS::Distance-`new()> you may pass a partial or full formula
+When you call `new()` you may pass a partial or full formula class name as the
-class name as the first argument.
-If you do not specify a formula then this
-defaults to `Haversive`.
+first argument.
+The default is `Haversive`.

 If you pass a partial name, as in: